 - I’m a bit disappointed that there isn’t—at least yet—a sub-50 ring gauge in this lineup.
 I’m not asking for a lancero, necessarily, but I would be interested to see what a slightly smaller ring gauge would do for the blend.

-- I didn’t get a lot of strength from the Casa Cuevas Patrimonio Toro, though the distinctive flavors more than make do the trick.
+- I didn’t get a lot of strength from the Casa Cuevas Patrimonio Toro, though the distinctive flavors more than do the trick.

 - The cigars for this review were purchased by halfwheel.